juliomrqz/statusfy/packages/docs/src/guide/deploy.md

 ## Services

-We listed a few diferent services you can use for hosting your Status Page System.
+We listed a few different services you can use for hosting your Status Page System.
 Take into consideration the supported site delivery for each service:

 |    Service   |  Static Generated  |            Server Rendered             |
 |:------------:|:------------------:|:--------------------------------------:|